Best Java hosting: which provider offers the most?

 |Best for||Experienced users and larger projects|

 InMotion Hosting is suitable for Java developers as long as they have deep pockets.
-The VPS plans are more on a premium end, but the resources are very generous, and the performance is reliable.
+The VPS plans are more on a premium end, but the performance is very reliable.
 It’s ideal for businesses and large-scale projects that require server management.

 InMotion is a high-end solution, mainly due to its “premium and very reliable platform.”
-Their words, not mine.
-Still, this provider is heavy on resources, and it includes a custom caching system that enhances any content management system for top performance.
-It’s designed for heavy applications.
-You know…like Java applications?
+Still, this provider is heavy on resources, and it’s designed for heavy applications, for instance, Java.

 Other appealing features include: